-Dr. Zhang is a Professor in the Department of Epidemiology and a full member of the Indiana University Simon Comprehensive Cancer Center.
+Dr. Zhang is a Professor in the Department of Epidemiology, Richard M. Fairbanks School of Public Health, an Adjunct Professor in the Department of Surgery, School of Medicine, and a full member of Melvin and Bren Simon Comprehensive Cancer Center, Indiana University.
 He earned his medical degree and master’s degree in orthopedics from Xi’an Jiaotong University School of Medicine and obtained his PhD in Epidemiology from the University of Leuven.
 His postdoctoral training in nutritional and molecular epidemiology was completed at Utah State University.
 As a visiting scientist, Dr. Zhang worked in the Department of Epidemiology at the Johns Hopkins University Bloomberg School of Public Health in 1988-1989.
 He received further training in molecular and genetic epidemiology from Johns Hopkins University in 2001.

 Dr. Zhang’s primary research interest is molecular and nutritional epidemiology of cancer, with a focus on the etiology and early detection of pancreatic cancer.
 Dr. Zhang is nationally recognized for his impactful research work in the identification and validation of proteomic, metabolomic, genetic, hormonal, and other biomarkers for the early detection of pancreatic cancer and the malignant progression of pancreatic cysts.
 He has conducted several case-control and cohort studies of cancer and other chronic diseases in the USA, China, and other countries.
 He has established productive research collaborations with physicians and scientists at Indiana University, University of Texas MD Anderson Cancer Center, University of Minnesota, and many other universities across the world.